Kakamotobi/Learned/TypeScript/01-Intro-to-TypeScript.md

 ```

 ## Compiling TS to JS
-- This creates the same TS file but compiled to JS.
+- Use the `tsc` command to create the same TS file but compiled to JS.
+- It doesn't stop from compiling even if there are errors in the TS files.
 ```zsh
 tsc index.ts
 ```